WordPress Development Mistakes

 Debug mode in WordPress allows developers to identify and resolve issues more effectively.
 By enabling debug mode, you can figure out where errors in your software are coming from instead of having to root them all out individually, which is unnecessarily time-consuming.

 Keeping debug mode turned on can identify syntax errors, deprecated functions, or compatibility issues with other plugins or themes.
-If you don’t have this valuable feature, you’d have to narrow it down one by one, and even then, you’d have to do a separate test for compatibility issues between one plugin and another.
+Without this valuable feature, you’d have to narrow it down one by one, and even then, you’d have to do a separate test for compatibility issues between one plugin and another.

 If you’re developing a custom plugin for your WordPress site, turning the debug mode on will help avoid issues after the live release.
 Just make sure to turn the debug mode off for a live website.

-You may encounter security issues if you don’t leave your site’s debug mode turned off after development.
+You may encounter security issues if you don’t turn off your site’s debug mode after development.
 Malicious entities might have access to administrative environments through code, and they can add their code that could damage and compromise your website, so make sure to turn that off.

 2. Not choosing an appropriate theme